ejp-rd-vp/FiaB/README.md

 ### NOTE:   versions of FiaB

 There are two versions of FiaB.
 One of them is compatible with Version 1 of the CDE models, the other is compatible with Version 2 CARE-SM models.
 Version 1 **is deprecated** and should no longer be used.
-The installation folder for the CARE-SM FiaB is [CDE Version2 Models FiaB](https://github.com/ejp-rd-vp/FiaB/tree/main/CDE%20Version2%20Models%20FiaB)
+The installation folder for the CARE-SM FiaB is [CDE Version2 Models FiaB](https://github.com/ejp-rd-vp/FiaB/tree/main/CARE-SM-Fiab)

 NOTE THAT THE TWO VERSIONS ARE MUTUALLY INCOMPATIBLE!
 You cannot run them in parallel.
-They have different Docker components for the transformation, and different YARRRML templates.
+They have different Docker components for the transformation and different YARRRML templates.

 If you have already installed FiaB, it is possible to upgrade from CDE V1 to CARE-SM by changing the docker-compose file as follows: